Thelukepet/course/assignments/kerberos.md

 Now, proceed to configure Firefox according to the instructions in the final assignment's [FAQ](P-faq.html).
-Do not forget that you have to start the browser from a terminal in which the `KRB5_CONFIG` variable points to the `krb5.conf` that defines the SurfSara Kerberos environment.
+Do not forget that you have to start the browser from a terminal in which the `KRB5_CONFIG` variable points to the `krb5.conf` that defines the SurfSara Kerberos environment; clicking on the icon on the desktop will not work correctly.

 On your own hardware, using Chrome is an alternative (it is not installed in Huygens however).
 Start Chrome from the command-line with a special flag to whitelist Hathi for Kerberos authentication: